MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 were equally spaced between 0.0 to 1.0 so that $\beta_2 = 0.0$ and
 $\beta_{100} = 1.0$.

-predictors were sampled from a multivariate normal distribution and all predictors were randomly correlated (Variance-covariance matrix $\Sigma$ was sampled from a LKJ-distribution with $\eta = 2.0$.
+Predictors were sampled from a multivariate normal distribution and all predictors were randomly correlated (Variance-covariance matrix $\Sigma$ was sampled from a LKJ-distribution with $\eta = 2.0$.